theLamentingGirl/ForagingByReinforcementLearning/README.md

 # Foraging choices modelled using Reinforcement Learning.

-Open the pdf "Foraging Chices modelled using Reinforcement learning" to read the summary.
+Open the pdf "Foraging Choices modelled using Reinforcement learning" to read the summary.